 Chapter 6: Accident Sequence Model

-This chapter explores the Accident Sequence Model, a way to view and interpret events leading up to and causing an accident.
-The Accident Sequence Model is a theory which
+This chapter explains the Accident Sequence Model, an approach to visualize and interpret events that lead to an accident.
+The Accident Sequence Model has the following characteristics:

 Chapter 7: Reporting Accidents